yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 12. In order for the user permission changes to take effect, exit the SSH session by typing 'exit', then press \<Enter\>.
 Repeat the commands in Task 6: Connect securely to the build agent from step 4 to establish the SSH session again.

-13. Run the Docker version command again, and note the output now shows the server version as well
+13. Run the Docker version command again, and note the output now shows the server version as well.

     ![In this screenshot of a Command Prompt window, docker version has been typed and run at the command prompt.
 Docker version information appears in the window, in addition to server version information.](media/b4-image30.png)

-14. Run a few Docker commands
+14. Run a few Docker commands:

-    -   One to see if there are any containers presently running
+    -   One to see if there are any containers presently running.
     ``` bash
     docker container ls
     ```

-    -   One to see if any containers exist whether running or not
+    -   One to see if any containers exist whether running or not.
     ``` bash
     docker container ls -a
     ```